Google Keyword Sandbox:

 Backlinks is another way of saying "links into a page."

-When you check backlinks in Google (link:www.whateversite.com), it will show a small sampling of pages linking into the site in question.
+a small sampling of pages linking into the site in question.

 Many of the other major search engines show a larger sampling of links when you use their link functions.